Cascina Costa, Italy

 Project Zero was an all-electric-powered, hybrid tilt-rotor/fan-in-wing technology incubator created by AgustaWestland.
 It shocked the world in 2013 when it was announced that it had been flying for years before.
 The Vertical Flight Society published the exclusive story on the aircraft in the May/June 2013 issue of Vertiflite.

 The aircraft was flown in secured areas several times in 2011 and 2012 at AgustaWestland’s Cascina Costa facilities, including flights with and without the ducted shrouds around its tilting rotors and with a second set of more advanced rotor blades with a non-linear twist and custom airfoils.
 Flight testing also supported fine-tuning the electric propulsion system to extract 30% more power.
+The first untethered unmanned flight took place on May 1, 2011.

 The full-size demonstrator’s rotors are driven by advanced electric motors powered by rechargeable batteries.
 (The Project Zero testbed was also slated to test future hybrid solutions, such as a diesel engine to drive a generator.)
 The aircraft’s flight control systems, nacelle tilting mechanism, and landing gear all use electromechanical actuators (EMAs), eliminating any hydraulics onboard.